-Yes, all records are approved and considered permanent until full evaluation is complete.
+All records are approved and considered permanent until full evaluation is complete.

-3.3b Please indicate each records retention schedule, series, and disposition authority.
+3.3b Please indicate each records retention schedule, series, and disposition authority?
+NARA will evaluate the records in TMS 2.0.
+All records are considered permanent until full evaluation is complete.